Written By: kol#1593

 - Cannot easily cancel the long animation of her Charged Attack, leaving her susceptible to being interrupted

 - Reliant on a stamina-consuming Charged Attack, although mostly alleviated with Constellations (Vaporize playstyle)

 - Strong Pyro application that can mess up auras if measures are not taken to prevent it

-- Can be reliant on Bennett and Xingqiu (Vaporize playstyle)
+- Can be reliant on Bennett and Xingqiu, two highly contested units (Vaporize playstyle)

 Summons blistering flames that deal AoE Pyro DMG.

 Opponents hit by the flames will grant Yanfei the maximum number of Scarlet Seals.